How we got started

 Trash and Urbanization

 The Haw River watershed at the southern end of the lake comprises a land area of about 1,400 square miles and the New Hope River at the northern end accounts for an additional 344 square miles.
 While much smaller in area, the New Hope River watershed is highly urbanized.
 About 720,000 people live in these two watersheds.
-Rapid urbanization throughout the watersheds over the last 30 years is evident in this satellite time lapse view of the area (best appreciated by setting the zoom to get in range of 10-20 km scale).
+Rapid urbanization throughout the watersheds over the last 30 years is evident in Google Earth Engine Time Lapse by entering Jordan Lake, Chatham County, NC in search window.

-Trash also comes from recreational use of the shoreline, especially at fishing access points and on vast areas of public land that surround the lake.
 With increasing urbanization, more visitors will be coming to the lake.
-Bottles, cans, diapers, propane fuel canisters, plastic bait containers, and fishing tackle are strewn everywhere.
+Unfortunately, greater recreational use of the shoreline, especially at fishing access points and on vast areas of public land that surround the lake, will mean lots more trash.
+Bottles, cans, diapers, propane fuel canisters, plastic bait containers, and fishing tackle are already strewn everywhere.
 Littering is a habitual problem with no easy solution.

 Donated Services and Supplies

 The NC Wildlife Resources Commission has cleared paths for volunteers to reach trash sites.
-NC Big Sweep and the NC Dept. of Transportation, Highway Stormwater Program have donated bags, gloves and trash grabbers.
+The NC Dept. of Transportation, Highway Stormwater Program has donated thousands of bags and also gloves and trash grabbers.
 The Piedmont Section of the U.S. Coast Guard Auxiliary has given on-water logistical support.
-Cross Winds Boating Center has provided pontoon boats and operators to ferry volunteers and trash.
+Cross Winds Boating Center and Jordan Lake Water Sports have provided pontoon boats and operators to ferry volunteers and trash.

-As of September 2012, the value of volunteer hours and goods and service that have been donated exceeds $200,000.
+As of June 2018, the value of volunteer hours and goods and services that have been donated exceeds $850,000.

 Clean Jordan Lake